UndefinedCpp/DefinedBot/README.md

 # DefinedBot
-My personal bot for Screeps: World
+My personal bot for Screeps: World.

-**WARNING: THIS REPO IS CURRENTLY TREATED AS A BACKUP ONLY!
-POSSIBLY THE REPO *WON'T* UPDATE IN A FEW WEEKS OR SO.**
+## Warning

+⚠️**This repo is not meant to be updated for the time being!
+I don't have much time doing this now!**

+*The bot **will** be implemented anyway in the future however!*